 It is a combination of Isotherapy (a form of Homeopathy) and Orthomolecular medicine (nutritional supplements in therapeutic doses to nourish the brain and restore proper intestinal function, esp supplements of Vitamin C, Vitamin B, Zinc, Omega 3 Fatty acids).
 In Dr. Smits experience, autism is an accumulation of different causes and about 70% is due to vaccines, 25% to toxic medication and other toxic substances, 5% to some diseases.
 With isotherapy, a form of homeopathy using the causative substances themselves in homeopathic preparation, the toxic imprints can be erased.

-In CEASE Therapy, step by step all causative factors (vaccines, regular medication, environmental toxic exposures, effects of illness, etc.) are detoxified with the homeopathically prepared, that is diluted and potentized substances that are implicated in the cause of autism.
+In CEASE Therapy for Autism treatment, step by step all causative factors (vaccines, regular medication, environmental toxic exposures, effects of illness, etc.) are detoxified with the homeopathically prepared, that is diluted and potentized substances that are implicated in the cause of autism.

 Asha Homeopathy, one of the leading homeopathy clinics for homeopathy treatment in India, managed by the Internationally renowned husband-wife duo Dr. Manisha and Dr. Manish Bhatia.
 Dr. Manish Bhatia has done his graduation from Jaipur, India and post-graduation from UCLAN (UK) and Dr. Manisha has done her MD (Hom) from India and advance certification in classical homeopathy from International Academy of Classical Homeopathy, Greece.